 Most solid substances are crystalline in nature.
-Based on the intermolecular forces acting between them, the Crystalline Solids can be further classified
+Based on the intermolecular forces acting between them, the Crystalline Solids can be further classified.

-Most molecular solids are insulators, relatively soft, have low densities.
+Most molecular solids are insulators, relatively soft, and have low densities.
 Examples of molecular solids are sugar, solid halogens, sulphur and ice (made of water).
 Molecular solids themselves are further classified into different types.

 Non – Polar Molecular Solids:

-Such solids have an symmetrical distribution of electrons and therefore there is no abundance of charge on either side.
+Such solids have a symmetrical distribution of electrons and therefore there is no abundance of charge on either side.
 Opposite charges cancel each other out.
 Examples are methane, chlorine, hydrogen, oxygen.
 At room temperature and pressure, they are liquids or gases.
 The force binding or holding the molecules together in these solids, are Vander Waals forces (weak dispersion or London forces).
 These forces are weaker than ionic or covalent bonds.

 Polar Molecular Solids: